-Florida is poised to enact a bill that updates the Florida Consumer Protection Law and the Florida Telemarketing Act.
+Florida recently enacted a bill that updates the Florida Consumer Protection Law and the Florida Telemarketing Act.
 The bill was unanimously passed by the state legislature and creates what is essentially a stricter version of the federal law known as the Telephone Consumer Protection Act (TCPA).
 CS/SB 1120, also known as Florida’s “Mini-TCPA,” represents a serious risk for every consumer-facing entity that does business in Florida and interacts with existing and potential customers through telemarketing, text messaging and direct to voicemail transmissions.

 The key changes in this legislation include:

 - Restricting the use of automated technology and pre-recorded messages by requiring prior express written consent before placing a call or sending a text message.
 Prior express written consent will now be required even when calls or texts are made in response to those initiated by a potential or existing customer, including customer inquiries concerning goods or services previously purchased by the customer.
 In other words, responding to a customer’s query or checking up on their satisfaction with a purchase, if done using an automated system, will cost you.

 - Expanding the definition of an auto-dialer to one broader than the federal TCPA and including “an automated system for the selection or dialing of telephone numbers or the playing of a recorded message.”
 This broad definition is untested, and will likely result in significant and costly litigation for businesses caught up in the uncertainty.